graphql/graphql-spec/spec/Section 2 -- Language.md

 Fragments cannot be specified on any input value (scalar, enumeration, or input object).

-Fragments can be specified on object types, tagged types, interfaces, and unions.
+Fragments can be specified on object types, interfaces, unions, and tagged types.

 Selections within fragments only return values when the concrete type of the object it is operating on matches the type of the fragment.